mvolkmann/blog/src/dart.md

 Dart supports type inference, so types do not need to specified if they can be inferred from values.

+By default no type allows the value `null`.
+To allow this prepend `?` to the type name.
+For example, a variable of type `String?` can be set to `null`, but a variable of type `String` cannot.

 ## Variables

 Variables are declared with a type or